-Another topic that the Supervisory Board has strongly supported in recent months is the further devolpment of its diversity strategy.
-In 2019, the company set new targets and is now committed to reaching a balanced gender representation on the top six levels of leadership including the Supervisory Board and the Management Board by 2023.
-We believe that diversity is crucial in making better decisions and in creating a relevant experience for our diverse customer groups.
+Another topic that the Supervisory Board had strongly supported in the last months is the revision of Zalando's diversity strategy.
+In 2019, the company set itself new targets and is now committed to reaching a balanced gender representation on the top six leadership levels including the Supervisory Board and the Management Board by 2023.
+We believe that diversity is crucial in making better decisions and in creating a relevant experience for diverse customer groups.